Video from scene of hostage situation in France

-At least two people are dead and about a dozen injured in a shooting and hostage situation in France on Friday, police said.
+At least two people are dead and a dozen injured after a shooting and hostage situation in France on Friday, police said.
 French Prime Minister Edouard Philippe said it "seems to be a terrorist act."

+The hostage taker was killed by police, a police union official said.

-The scene is happening at a supermarket in Trebes, which is located in the southern part of the country.
+The scene happened at a supermarket in Trebes, which is located in the southern part of the country.
 Early footage shows the police responding to the scene and blocking off roads in and around Trebes.
-The Associated Press reports that it's unclear where there are still hostages inside.

 The Associated Press contributed to this report.